vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 ### Concurrency

-The idea of a "storage only" data lake brings the idea of decentralized computing, i.e. we do not need to go through one database engine to get to the data.
+The idea of a "storage only" Data Lake brings the idea of decentralized computing, i.e. we do not need to go through one database engine to get to the data.

 How does this address concurrency?

-Could we have heterogeneous computes ingest data in data lake tables at the same time?
+Could we have heterogeneous computes ingest data in Data Lake tables at the same time?

-We lack deep knowledge in the Data Lake Table format to answer that question but are skeptical about the capacity as this is general challenge for databases.
+We lack deep knowledge in the Data Lake Table Format to answer that question but are skeptical about the capacity as this is general challenge for databases.

 Some form of coarse lock (e.g. a lock blob) might be possible but would be a crude solution.